-Summer jump start programs, early college prepping classes, financial assistance with college are possible through Student Support Services, Upward Bound and Upward Bound Math and Sciences (first floor of Jesse Dunn).
+Summer jump start programs, early college prepping classes, financial assistance with college are possible through Student Support Services (first floor of Fine Arts), Upward Bound and Upward Bound Math and Sciences (third floor of Vinson Hall).

 Wellness and fitness programs are provided through the J.R.
 Holder Wellness Center.